 There is a need for reasoned argument, with oneself and with others, in dealing with conflicting claims,

 No there isn't.
-Only if the matter is justiciable or required by the terms of a contract or professional code of conduct is one required to put forward a 'reasoned argument'.
+Only if the matter is justiciable, or if one is bound by the terms of a contract or professional code of conduct, is one required to put forward a 'reasoned argument'.
 But you can outsource this to a lawyer or Union rep or whatever.

 rather than for what can be called ‘disengaged toleration’, with the comfort of such a lazy resolution as: ‘you are right in your community and I am right in mine’.